alashh/alashh.github.io/_posts/2020-03-24-cloud-many-ways-integration.markdown

 - Cloud Hosted Caching
 - Cloud Object Storage
 - CDN
+- Search Databases for Indexing

 This will be done in both AWS and Azure, using their relevant services for each.
 The base logic will live in Containers for now however.
-I may refactor into Functions at some point but I think there is more value to be gained in just integrating (and adding) features right now/
+I may refactor into Functions at some point but I think there is more value to be gained in just integrating (and adding) features right now.